Gold Coast fire: CFD battling blaze in North Side high-rise; flames seen shooting out window

 CHICAGO (WLS) -- Chicago fire crews are responding to a high-rise fire in the Gold Coast neighborhood Wednesday morning.

-Flames could be seen coming from a window on the 27th floor of the building, located at 1212 N. DuSable Lake Shore Drive, in a video CFD tweeted about 7:20 a.m.
+Large flames could be seen coming from a window on the 27th floor of the building, located at 1212 N. Lake Shore Drive, about 8:30 a.m.

-Two firefighters have been injured, CFD officials said, and a mayday call went out just before 8 a.m.
+Three firefighters have been injured, CFD officials said, and a mayday call went out just before 8 a.m. on the 11th floor.

 SEE ALSO: Chicago fire: Firefighter Jermaine Pelt dies, 2 others injured in West Pullman, CFD says